Diurnality: Plants

 Many plants are diurnal or nocturnal in the opening and closing of their flowers.
 Most angiosperm plants are visited by various insects, so the flower adapts its phenology to the most effective pollinators.
 For example, the baobab is pollinated by fruit bats and starts blooming in late afternoon; the flowers are dead within twenty-four hours.

 In technology operations

-Human activities of everyday life that alternate between high and low rates in a daily cycle are described as being diurnal.
-Commuters travel at certain times of day, and public transport is scheduled to suit.
+Human activities of everyday life that alternate between high and low rates in a diurnal cycle are described as being diurnal.
+Some businesses have business hours late at night; most do not.
+Commuters travel at certain times of day.
+Public transport and maintenance work are scheduled to suit.
+Red-eye flights are commonplace on certain airline routes.
 Many websites have more users during the day and fewer at night, or vice versa.
 Operations planners can use this cycle to plan, for example, maintenance that needs to be done when there are fewer users.